nikitaignatenya/Jobored/README.md

 ## Installation and Launch
 1. Clone the repository:
 git clone https://github.com/nikitaignatenya/Jobored
-2. Go to the project folder:
+2. Go to the project folder
 4. Run the dev server:
 npm run dev